ward/run/_drafts/20km-door-brussel.md

 behind me across the line.
 I managed to put her on 18s still.
 Victory.
 Though obviously her time is much more impressive if you take the obvious gender difference into account.
-I also managed to be faster than the other people from the lab as well as the friends I saw post on facebook.
-A hollow victory though, I was only focused on my own time (and not getting mocked by the girlfriend).
+I also managed to be faster than the other people from work that took part, as well as the friends I saw post on facebook.
+A hollow victory though, I was only focused on my own time.

-Another man and woman I have been hoping to keep up with for the past months also took part, but they absolutely smoked me.
-He did it in 1:22:24, she did it in 1:24:18.
-They have been smoking me in the past few races too though, so I expected as much.
+The only ones I would have been interested in beating, are two people I have been seeing at races around Brussels, but who have generally been better than me.
+I had hoped to creep closer in this race, but that did not happen.
+They absolutely smoked me.
+First one is a guy, who ran it in 1:22:24.
+The other is a girl, finishing in 1:24:18.
+They have been smoking me in the past few races too, so I expected as much.

 So what is next?
 I do not think the failure in the race had anything to do with the choice of the plan, so I will be sticking to Uncle Pete's plans in the future.
 In the next few months I will just do some base building, it puts less pressure on my runs.
 Raise the weekly distance, keep some tempos and strides in and just enjoy it all.